apache/apisix/docs/en/latest/plugins/referer-restriction.md

 {"message":"Your referer host is not allowed"}
 ```

-Since we have set `bypass_missing` to `true` a request without the `Referer` header will be successful as the check is skipped:
+Since we have set `bypass_missing` to `true`, a request without the `Referer` header will be successful as the check is skipped:

 ```shell
 curl http://127.0.0.1:9080/index.html